ct-js/docs.ctjs.rocks/docs/tips-n-tricks/dragging-copies.md

 In this tutorial we are going to take a look at how we can do a drag and drop implementation for copies in ct.js!

 We have a placeholder block template that we are going to drag around.
-Let's start by going to the the 'Catmods' menu under the Project tab and enable the `ct.pointer` catmod.
+Let's start by going to the the 'Catmods' menu under the Project tab and enable the `pointer` catmod.
 This catmod lets us easily work with mouse and touchscreen input.

 ![Dragging the block](./../images/draggingCopies_01.png)